detroy94/GitHubGraduation-2021/_data/detroy94/detroy94.md

 ---
-name: FULLNAME-OR-NICKNAME # IBRAHIM ALI ABDI
+name: IBRAHIM ALI ABDI #
-institution: INSTITUTION-NAME 🚩 # University of Nairobi
+institution: University of Nairobi 🚩 #
-quote: YOUR-SENIOR-QUOTE # The ink of the scholar is more sacred than the blood of the martyr.
+quote: To learning and new experiences #
 github_user: detroy94
 ---